axibase/atsd/administration/metric-persistence-filter.md

 ## Using Persistence Filter

-If space utilization needs to be controlled, open the **Settings > Receive Statistics** page to view metrics with the highest number of inserted commands:
+To reduce disk space utilization, open the **Settings > Receive Statistics** page to view metrics with the highest number of inserted commands.

 ![](./images/metric_persistence_filter_1.png "top_hourly_metrics")